BeaverHouse/aecheck-docs/v3_docs/guide.md

 - Characters released within 1 year
 - AC / ES / AS Characters.

 You can change option to show not owned characters or not.
+Also you can set whether to exclude characters released within 3 month, to use on 7 Star Piece Encounter.

 #### Legacy
 Same UI for Legacy version's "My Result".